|

 For centuries, astronomers have watched the polar ice caps on Mars grow and shrink.
 As the pole that has been tilted away from the sun returns to sunlight, a large white

 area appears.
 It shrinks and disappears as that pole continues to tip toward the sun.
-The Martian polar ice caps aren't made of water ice like Earth's.
-They are frozen
+The Martian polar ice caps are made partly of water ice and partly of frozen

 |||